openzomboid/pzlsm/README.md

                           file to search.
-  sql [args]              Executes query 1 to the Project Zomboid database and displays result. players [args]          Manipulates with players database. vehicles [args]         Manipulates with vehicles database..
+  sql [args]              Executes query 1 to the Project Zomboid database and displays result. players [args]          Manipulates with players database. vehicles [args]         Manipulates with vehicles database.

 PLUGINS:
   web                     Contains presets to web commands.